 The UK experienced its sunniest spring on record in 2020 by a huge margin.
 Both April and May were the sunniest on record and together they resulted in an average of 6.5 hours of sunshine per day compared to the normal 4.5 hours per day.

-Meteorologists define winter in the UK to be the period from December to February so winter is now over and we are officially in spring.
+Meteorologists define spring in the UK to be the period from March to May so spring is now over and we are officially in summer.

 I analyse the long term trends in the UK weather using a statistical tool known as Standardisation.
 This means that the 3 key variables of Temperature, Sunshine and Rainfall are recalculated so that they all have the same units, which is number of standard deviations above or below the mean.
 Such variables are known as Z-Scores which by definition will have a mean value of 0 and a standard deviation of 1.
 For more information on how I have done this, please read my post on trends in the UK summer of 2017.